flowerinthenight/holly/README.md

 ## Schedule commands to run periodically

 Prior to this service, I have been using the task scheduler for running periodic tasks.
-Over time, it proved to be curbersome to manage especially with lots of VM's involved.
+Over time, it proved to be cumbersome to manage especially with lots of VM's involved.

 This service runs command lines periodically as its main function.
 A `run.conf` configuration file is provided.
 The lowest timer tick value support is 1 minute.
 Read the `run.conf` comments for more information.